ansible/ansible-builder/docs/definition.rst

 Specifies dependencies to install into the final image, including ``ansible-core``, ``ansible-runner``, Python packages, system packages, and Ansible Collections.
 Ansible Builder automatically installs dependencies for any Ansible Collections you install.

+In general you can use standard syntax to define versions here.
+Use the same syntax you would pass to ``dnf``, ``pip``, ``ansible-galaxy``, or any other package management utility.
+You can also define your packages or collections in separate files and reference those files in the ``dependencies`` section of your execution environment definition file.

 The following keys are valid for this section:

     ``ansible_core``